rcap107/rcap107.github.io/content/posts/about-me/about.md

 On the personal side, I am a big fan of gaming, anime/manga, technology and history.
 I'm also looking into IoT devices to have a "smart home" with OSS.

-I have been living in France since 2016, though my French still leaves to be desired.
+I have been living in France since 2016, but please don't write to me in French because I _will_ reply in English.

 My personal CV is available [here](/pubs/CV_cappuzzo.pdf).